aikar/react-parent-context/README.md

 ```javascript
 var ReactParentContext = require('react-parent-context').ReactParentContext;
 ```
-Using it as a plain JavaScript file is not supported (And if you're developing React, you likely aren't doing that anuways :)
+Using it as a plain JavaScript file is not supported (And if you're developing React, you likely aren't doing that anyways :)

 You need an instance of ReactParentContext for all API's.
 A global instance is provided as: